 These are the studies below.

-A 2012 study confirmed the safety and efficacy of the HairMax LaserComb (link opens to the study) in mice with induced alopecia areata (an autoimmune disease).
+A 2012 study confirmed the safety and efficacy of the HairMax LaserComb in mice with induced alopecia areata (an autoimmune disease).
 The 655 nm red treated group of six mice had more anagen hair follicles at 6 weeks than the control group of six mice.
-(Effects of the Lexington LaserComb on hair regrowth in the C3H/HeJ mouse model of alopecia areata)
+See the study here: Effects of the Lexington LaserComb on hair regrowth in the C3H/HeJ mouse model of alopecia areata

 Using Rogaine with Laser Therapy